Skip to main content

 Cancer Risk and Prevention

-A lot of people who smoke quit cold turkey – they stop completely, all at once, with no medicines or nicotine replacement.
-You may hear that more people quit cold turkey than by using assistance.
-That is true, but it reflects the fact that so many more people use the cold turkey method.
-In fact, the chances of a successful quit attempt are much higher when someone uses assistance.
+Many people who smoke quit cold turkey – they stop completely, all at once, with no medicines or nicotine replacement.
+More people quit cold turkey than by using assistance.
+But the chances of a successful quit attempt are much higher if you use assistance.

 Filters

-Filters that reduce tar and nicotine in cigarettes do not help people quit smoking, nor do they reduce the health risks from smoking.
+Filters that reduce tar and nicotine in cigarettes do not help people quit smoking.
+They also don’t reduce the health risks from smoking.

 Electronic cigarettes (e-cigarettes)

-E-cigarettes and similar devices are not approved by the FDA for use as smoking cessation aids.
+E-cigarettes (vape pens) and similar devices are not approved by the FDA for use as smoking cessation aids (aids to help people stop smoking).
 This is because there’s just not enough research or evidence yet.

 Still, some people who smoke choose to try e-cigarettes to help them stop smoking.
-Stopping smoking clearly has well-documented health benefits.
 But people who switch from smoking cigarettes to using e-cigarettes still expose themselves to potentially serious ongoing health risks.
 It’s important to stop using all tobacco products, including e-cigarettes, as soon as possible both to reduce health risks and to avoid staying addicted to nicotine.

 Tobacco lozenges and pouches

-The FDA has ruled that lozenges, strips, and sticks that contain tobacco and small pouches of tobacco that you hold in your mouth are types of oral tobacco products much like snuff and chew, and are not smoking cessation aids.
+The FDA has ruled that lozenges, pouches, strips, sticks that contain nicotine, and small pouches of tobacco that you hold in your mouth are all considered smokeless tobacco products and are not smoking cessation aids.
+This includes products like Snus and Zyn pouches.

 Hypnosis

-Magnet therapy to quit smoking involves 2 small magnets that are put in a certain spot, opposite each other on either side of the ear.
-Magnetism holds them in place.
-There’s no scientific evidence to date to suggest that magnet therapy helps people stop smoking.
 There are many on-line companies that sell these magnets, and they report various “success” rates.
-But there’s no clinical trial data to back up these claims.
+But there’s no research data to back up these claims.

 Cold laser therapy

-This is also called low level laser therapy, and is related to acupuncture.
+Cold laser therapy (also called low level laser therapy) is related to acupuncture.
 In this method, cold lasers are used instead of needles for acupuncture.
-Despite claims of success by some cold laser therapy providers, there’s no scientific evidence that shows this helps people stop smoking.
+Despite claims of success by some cold laser therapy providers, there is no scientific evidence that shows it helps people stop smoking.

 Herbs and supplements

-There’s little scientific evidence to support the use of homeopathic aids and herbal supplements as stop-smoking methods.
-Because they are marketed as dietary supplements (not drugs), they don’t need FDA approval to be sold.
-This means that the manufacturers don’t have to prove they work, or even that they’re safe.
+There is little scientific evidence to support the use of homeopathic aids and herbal supplements as stop-smoking aids.
+Because they are marketed as dietary supplements (not medicines), they don’t need FDA approval to be sold.
+This means manufacturers don’t have to prove they work, or even that they’re safe.

 Mind-body practices